 For more information about our audition days, including a sample schedule, visit Audition Day Information.

 The School of Music application through Acceptd® opens on AUGUST 1.

 All talent-based music scholarships are made by faculty recommendation after your audition.
 These awards are separate and in addition to any merit-based or need-based scholarships that may be offered by the university.

 Theory Placement Exam

-For the 2020–2021 audition season — when auditions will be conducted remotely — all students who have committed to attend Ohio State will take the Theory Placement Exam (TPE) prior to the start of their summer orientation in May.
-This exam is administered to determine whether a student’s prior study has sufficiently prepared them for Theory I, and will help to inform the scheduling process.
+The Theory Placement Exam (TPE) is administered to determine whether a student’s prior study has sufficiently prepared them for Theory I, and will help to inform the scheduling process.
 The exam covers basic notation, scales, key signatures, rhythm and chords.

-The TPE will be administered via Zoom.
+The TPE will be administered on the audition day in person (or via Zoom if taking the January 22 virtual audition).
 Students will receive details well in advance.

 The result of this test does not have an impact on a student’s admission into the School of Music